 When a mosquito bites a dog who is infected with heartworm, it carries that infected blood and transmits it to other dogs when biting them.
 The most prevalent region for heartworm in the U.S. is the southeast, so the risk of your pet contracting heartworm from a mosquito bite here is unfortunately especially high.

 So what can you do to help protect your loving companion?
 First of all, invest in a preventative heartworm medicine.
 These are available in a chewable form that your give your dog once a month, and they are highly recommended by veterinarians.
-Second, make sure you call Mosquito Squad of Columbia SC to schedule a mosquito spray session.
+Second, make sure you call Mosquito Squad of Columbia SC to schedule a mosquito treatment session.
 We have a variety of products that can be used to eliminate mosquitoes and prevent future breeding.
 This way, you can enjoy the peace of mind of knowing your dog is safe, and your dog can enjoy his or her time outside without the pain of being stung.